 Protest in China

-When news reached China that Shandong had been lost at the Versailles negotiations, the response was of shock and horror, it was bad enough to lease land to European powers but to an Asian country, considered once a vassal state, was beyond imagining.
-The pro-Japanese stance of the Chinese government was brought into question and the May fourth movement was born.
+When news reached China that Shandong had been lost at the Versailles negotiations, the response was of shock and horror, it was bad enough to lease land to European powers but to an Asian country, once considered a vassal state of China, was beyond imagining.
+The pro-Japanese stance of the Chinese government was fiercely opposed and the May fourth movement was born.

 May 4th Protest, Beijing, Tiananmen Square